Mchl-krpch/akinator/README.txt

  - The program is similar to Akinator origin.
-She has her own game character and voiceover. character taken from the game "Sexy hiking" [https://gamin.me/games/sexy-hiking] - Great game-progenitor of the well-known game "getting over it" or otherwise known as the man in the cauldron [https://www.youtube.com/watch?v=wnzTObVRwF0&ab_channel=Stillow].
+She has her own game character and voiceover. character taken from the game "Sexy hiking" [https://gamin.me/games/sexy-hiking] - Great game-progenitor of the well-known game "getting over it" or otherwise known as the man in the cauldron.

 Speedruns for games:
 Getting over it:    [https://www.youtube.com/watch?v=hPehax6V0HU&ab_channel=Blastboltthebolt]